-Watering Periods Single Family residences on a Water Budget Single Family residences and duplex with even numbered addresses ending in: 0,2,4,6,8 and not on a water budget Single Family residences and duplex with odd numbered addresses ending in: 1,3,5,7,9 and not on a water budget All others: CII, homeowner association common areas, multi-family residences, government, non- profit, places of worship.
+Watering Periods Single Family residences on a Water Budget Single Family residences and duplex with even numbered addresses ending in: 0,2,4,6,8 and not on a water budget Single Family residences and duplex with odd numbered addresses ending in: 1,3,5,7,9 and not on a water budget All others: CII, home owner association common areas, multi-family residences, government, non- profit, places of worship.
 Jan 1 st - April 14 th No Lawn Watering No Lawn Watering No Lawn Watering No Lawn Watering April 15 th - August Stay within their Sunday, Tuesday, Monday, No watering from 31st. water budget.
 No Thursday.
-No Wednesday, 10 am to 6 pm watering from 10 watering from 10 Saturday.
-No am to 6 pm am to 6 pm watering from 10 am to 6 pm
+No Wednesday, 10 am to 6 pm watering from 10 am to 6 pm watering from 10 am to 6 pm Saturday.
+No watering from 10 am to 6 pm